pcewing/dotfiles/README.md

 [base16](https://github.com/chriskempson/base16) and
 [flavours](https://github.com/Misterio77/flavours).
 See:

-The tl;dr of `base16` is that it is guideline for designing a color scheme such that the scheme consists of a palette of 16 colors - 8 shades and 8 accents.
+The tl;dr of `base16` is that it is a system for designing color schemes.
+`base16` schemes consists of a palette of 16 colors - 8 shades and 8 accents.
 Templates can then be created to render the base16 scheme into various config formats for different applications.